GiantRavens/backblazeS3/readme.md

 ## Configure Your Bucket and Connection Information

 1. Create your target bucket in your Backblaze Account Management Page
-2. Issue an application key that only has access to that bucket.
+2. Issue an application key that only has access to that bucket - be sure that 'list all buckets' option is selected.

-Make note of the server the bucket is created on as well, and enter that information in `config/config.go` to match your information.
+Make note of the server the bucket is created, and enter that information in `.env` to match your bucket, server, and appkey.

-## Choose a File and Directory to Upload/Download

-in `backblaze_example_app.go` edit the name of the file you want to upload, then the destination to download it again to prove that you have uploaded, and downloaded a file.

 ## Run Your App